Documentation

 Morph Swaps

-In addition to the standard swap mechanisms above, htmx also supports morphing swaps, via extensions.
+htmx includes built-in morphing swaps via innerMorph and outerMorph.
 Morphing swaps attempt to merge new content into the existing DOM, rather than simply replacing it.
-They often do a better job preserving things like focus, video state, etc. by mutating existing nodes in-place during the swap operation, at the cost of more CPU.
+They preserve element identity, focus, video state, form input values, and event listeners by mutating existing nodes in-place during the swap operation.

 View Transitions